danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-token-rating/rating-formula.md

 # Rating Formula

-The rating of a token is a daily weighted mean of individual rates of all users who have ever rated the token:
+The rating of a token is the daily weighted mean of individual rates of all users who have ever rated the token:

 R = (R<sub>1</sub>W<sub>1</sub> + R<sub>2</sub>W<sub>2</sub> + ... + R<sub>n</sub>W<sub>n</sub>) / (W<sub>1</sub> + W<sub>2</sub> + ... + W<sub>n</sub>),

 where

-R<sub>n</sub> is a rate of the n-th user,
+R<sub>n</sub> is the rate of the n-th user,

-W<sub>n</sub> is a rate's weight of the n-th user.
+W<sub>n</sub> is the rate's weight of the n-th user.

 The calculated value of `R` is rounded to tenths of a number.

-## User's rate R<sub>n</sub>
+## User's Rate R<sub>n</sub>

 User rates token with R<sub>n</sub> inside of the token card using stars and the **Rate** button.
 R<sub>n</sub> takes integer values from 1 to 5 inclusive.

 User can rate the same token many times — the latest rate will be taken into account.

-User can rate any token from the web browser in which [Waves Keeper](https://docs.waves.exchange/en/waves-keeper/) is installed if there is at least 1 [WCT](/en/blockchain/token/wct) on users' address balance.
+User can rate any token from the web browser in which [Waves Keeper](https://docs.waves.exchange/en/waves-keeper/) is installed if there is at least 1 [WCT](/en/blockchain/token/wct) on the user address balance.
 The amount of WCT on the balance affects the weight of the user's rate W<sub>n</sub>.

 At the time when user rates a token, he pays a [fee](/en/blockchain/transaction/transaction-fee) in [WAVES](/en/blockchain/token/waves) for the [data transaction](/en/blockchain/transaction-type/data-transaction).

-## Rate's weight W<sub>n</sub> of a user
+## Rate's Weight W<sub>n</sub> of a User

 The value of W<sub>n</sub> is calculated by the formula: